Written by Chris Webster, Meteorologist

-Earlier in the month many parts of New Zealand had frosts.
-Since we are now into the beginning of spring, it got me thinking about the impact that late season frosts can have on the delicate buds sprouting on trees and vines around the country.
+Earlier in the September 2009 many parts of New Zealand had frosts.
+This is the beginning of spring so it got me thinking about the impact that late season frosts can have on the delicate buds sprouting on trees and vines around the country.

 Let's clarify what a frost actually is.
 A frost occurs when the temperature falls to below 0°C, and it becomes visible when there is moisture to make ice crystals.
 Of course, your freezer compartment is in a state of permanent frost (I remember as a boy helping my parents by "defrosting" the freezer!).
 An air frost is when the air temperature a metre or two above the ground falls below zero.
 A ground frost is when the air touching the ground cools below zero.
 A ground frost is more common than an air frost because the strongest cooling at night is usually at the ground surface.
 The recent frosts were, as usual, when we were under the influence of a big anticyclone with generally clear skies and light winds.
 These factors are necessary for frost in NZ, as well as time of year.
 Let's take a closer look at these factors:

 If it's cloudy at night then the air near the ground won't cool enough for a frost to form (although the ground may still get damp with dew).
 This is because the cloud radiates heat down towards the ground, acting a bit like a blanket over the land.
 Low clouds like stratocumulus or stratus are very effective at keeping the ground temperature up at night - you may have noticed this effect when you've been outside on a cloudy winter night.
 Of course the opposite happens in the daytime - if the cloud hangs around through the morning and into the afternoon, it screens off some of the incoming heat from the sun, and the maximum day-time temperature won't get very high.
 The low cloud types mentioned above are common in anticylonic weather, especially in areas affected by moist flows coming in from the sea.

 The Effect of Wind